HelmholtzAI-Consultants-Munich/oligo-designer-toolsuite/README.md

 The pipeline writes the designed probes and summary files to the configured output directory.

-Pipelines can also be called directly from Python.
+**Running a pipeline through Python:** Pipelines can also be called directly from Python.
 For Oligo-Seq:

 ```python
 import yaml